CloudBoltSoftware/cb-applet/README.md

 - `resourceTypes` is an array of resource type names that the tab should be rendered for (defaults to `['all']`).
 - `label` is the label that will be displayed on the tab (defaults to the applet's `met_label`).

+`fullPage` is a special target that will render the applet on the full page.
+It should be an array of a single configuration object with one field:

+- `slug` is the string that will become the applet's url for the page that will be rendered (example applet will render at `https://my.cloudbolt.url/cui/applet/my-url`)

 ## Repo Contents